bckyrd-io/real-estate-ms-php/README.md

    Schedule virtual tours and physical appointments for a convenient exploration of available plots.

 3. **Simplified Property Search:**
-   Browse categorized plots by location, size, and price for a streamlined property search.
+   Browse categorized plots by type, size, and price for a streamlined property search.

 4. **Secure Online Payments:**
    Conveniently pay for plots and services online with our secure payment system.